wpaccessibility/wp-a11y-docs/docs/start/wp-plugins/index.md

 # WordPress accessibility plugins

 {: .callout  .alert }
-Note that while many plugins in the WordPress plugin repository are overlays or widgets, none of those are listed here.
+**Alert:** Note that while many plugins in the WordPress plugin repository are overlays or widgets, none of those are listed here.
 The WordPress Accessibility team does not recommend the usage of [accessibility overlays](https://overlayfactsheet.com/en/).

 ## Editing Tools